carpedm20/NAF-tensorflow/README.md

     $ pip install tqdm gym[all]

-To train a model for Breakout:
+To train a model for an environment with a continuous action space:

-    $ python main.py --env=BipedalWalker-v2 --is_train=True
-    $ python main.py --env=BipedalWalker-v2 --is_train=True --display=True

-To test and record the screens with gym:

-    $ python main.py --env=BipedalWalker-v2 --is_train=False
-    $ python main.py --env=BipedalWalker-v2 --is_train=False --display=True
+(in progress)

 ## Results